UniversalDependencies/docs/_hy-feat/Degree.md

 Degree of comparison is inflectional feature of some [adjectives](hy-pos/ADJ) and [adverbs](hy-pos/ADV).

-The second degree of adjective or adverb is modified through adverbs ավելի “more”.
+The second degree of adjective or adverb is modified through adverb _ավելի_ “more”.
 We only annotate this adverb with the Second Degree feature.

-Note that the Third Degree of adverbs in Armenian is constructed with the feature of [Definite](hy-feat/Definite) without additional derivation.
+Note that the Third Degree of adverbs in Armenian is constructed with the feature of [Definite](hy-feat/Definite).

 ### `Pos`: positive, first degree